Surgical APP Salary 2026

 • Effort: High

-• Best for: Full geographic and scheduling flexibility
+• Best for: Full schedule control and maximizing surgical earning potential

 • 15 shifts per month